enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

      with MPI and only run on a single processor.
    * `yt <http://yt-project.org>`_, the yt visualization and analysis suite.
      While it is not required to run enzo, ``yt`` enables the easiest analysis of its outputs, as well as the ability to run the enzo testing tools.
+It also provides an easy way to download enzo as part of its installation script.
+     See the `Enzo Project home page <http://enzo-project.org/>`_ for more information.

 Downloading Enzo
 ----------------